ADC439: Counseling Skills and Techniques (undergrad section of graduate course)

 Course Description

-This course equips students with the skills and knowledge necessary to counsel and support individuals experiencing substance abuse and addiction.
+In this course, you will learn specific non-verbal and verbal clinical counseling skills and techniques particularly.
 The course compares and contrasts the effectiveness of a range of evidence-based counseling techniques, while also assessing them from a Christian worldview.
 Students will develop proficiency in therapeutic rapport-building, assessment, treatment planning, and interventions specific to addiction counseling.
 Emphasis is placed on cultural competence, ethical considerations, and the integration of current research findings into clinical practice.
+The course builds skills through: textbook readings, videos, case studies, quizzes, reflection/application journals, video recording specific skills (using Skillsetter), role-playing exercises in live videos sessions and completing skills observation forms.

 IMPORTANT: Required Meeting Times